 - Long-term capital gain from sales of assets held for over one year is taxed at 0%, 15% or 20%, depending on taxable income.
 The 0% rate generally applies to the excess of long-term capital gain over any short term capital loss to the extent that it, when added to regular taxable income, is not more than the “maximum zero rate amount” (e.g., $77,200 for a married couple).
 If the 0% rate applies to long-term capital gains you took earlier this year—for example, you are a joint filer who made a profit of $5,000 on the sale of stock bought in 2009, and other taxable income for 2018 is $70,000—then before year-end, try not to sell assets yielding a capital loss because the first $5,000 of such losses won’t yield a benefit this year.
 And if you hold long-term appreciated-in-value assets, consider selling enough of them to generate long-term capital gains sheltered by the 0% rate.

 - Gains from the sale of real estate investments may be eligible for deferral using one of several strategies, including installment sale treatment, Section 1031 (“like-kind”) exchange, or investment in a Qualified Opportunity Fund (QOF) established under the TCJA.
-Additional guidance regarding QOF investments is still forthcoming and the rules are complex, so please contact your tax advisor to discuss your particular situation.
+Additional guidance regarding QOF investments is still forthcoming and the rules are complex, so if you need tax help please contact your tax advisor.

 - Postpone income until 2019 and accelerate deductions into 2018 if doing so will enable you to claim larger deductions, credits, and other tax breaks for 2018 that are phased out over varying levels of adjusted gross income (AGI).
 These include deductible IRA contributions, child tax credits, higher education tax credits, and deductions for student loan interest.
 Postponing income also is desirable for those taxpayers who anticipate being in a lower tax bracket next year due to changed financial circumstances.
 Note, however, that in some cases, it may pay to actually accelerate income into 2018.
 For example, that may be the case where a person will have a more favorable filing status this year than next (e.g., head of household versus individual filing status), or expects to be in a higher tax bracket next year.